bc-computing/gus-automation/README.md

 # Gus Experiment Automation
-This repo consists of python code that will autonomously run the replication protocol experiments cited in our paper and plot them.
+This repo consists of python code that will autonomously run the replication protocol experiments cited in our paper ("Distributed Multi-writer Multi-reader Atomic Register with Optimistically Fast Read and Write") and plot them.
 See `config_instruction.md` for information on available configs.

 ## Table of Contents
 - Research Poster
 - Dependencies
 - How to Run
-- Workflow
-- Package Design

 ## Research Poster
 ![Research Poster](Gus_ACC_Poster.png)